 - Select a new CRM database to be synchronized with CRM.

 - Select Sync Setting checkbox to choose whether to sync newly added Campaign recipients with Salesforce.
-Selecting this option creates a Lead in Salesforce for every new recipient added to Campaign.
+Selecting this option creates a Lead in Salesforce for every new recipient added to the Campaign.

 Note: Salesforce generally requires Last Name and Company fields to be populated for a new lead to be created.
-If you select the checkbox, then, any of the Campaign recipients that originates in Campaign must be flagged using various techniques to send the record to Salesforce as a new lead.
+If you select the checkbox, then, any of the Campaign recipients that originate in the Campaign must be flagged using various techniques to send the record to Salesforce as a new lead.

 Configure a flexible database for CRMi

 CRM integration with Campaign requires a flexible database.
-You can create a flexible database either from scratch and then manually add the field names or from a flat-file (CSV, TSV) that includes all field headers.
+You can create a flexible database either from scratch and then manually add the field names or from a flat file (CSV, TSV) that includes all field headers.